The Hidden (1987)

 With Wes Craven moving on to other things after the unexpected success of A Nightmare on Elm St. (1984), Sholder had only six weeks prep time to direct the highly-anticipated sequel, A Nightmare on Elm St. 2: Freddy’s Revenge (1985).
 The film has become infamous amongst horror aficionados for its homosexual under, and some would say over, tones.
 Sholder has stated that although he didn’t realize it at the time, he says he definitely sees it now, which is rare for a filmmaker to admit something of such magnitude.
 We all know Tommy Wiseau didn’t mean to make a comedy with The Room (2003), but he’ll never admit it.
 The homoerotic themes have been confirmed as being intentionally written into the script by writer David Chaskin.

 Sholder initially declined the chance to direct Freddy’s Revenge, but he was advised by a film industry friend that it would make his career, which it did.
-Nightmare 2 was a hit and he worked for nearly 20 years, making mostly TV movies and direct-to-video features.
+Nightmare 2 was a hit and he worked for nearly 20 years, making mostly TV movies and direct-to-video features like the bonkers Wishmaster 2: Evil Never Dies (1999).
 It’s thrilling to discover a filmmaker whose enthusiasm for a potential project led to the eventual film being extraordinary.
-Being, as he put it, on “the B-list,” he turned down several projects post-Freddy's Revenge, until he was sent a script written by prolific and very talented writer, Jim Kouf.
+Being, as he put it, “on the B-list,” he turned down several projects post-Freddy's Revenge, until he was sent a script written by the prolific and very talented writer, Jim Kouf.
 Intending to direct the project himself, Kouf had shopped the property around for years, receiving many rejections, until it arrived at New Line, who agreed to produce, providing he didn’t direct.
-Kouf, who nowadays is happy to admit his involvement with the film, sold the script and washed his hands of the whole thing, opting to be credited as Bob Hunt.
-Sholder adored the script, did a polish, and what we got was his finest hour.
-A slick, rip roaring, truly original sci-fi thriller called The Hidden (1987).
+Though not a directly personal work, the writer had been inspired by real-life events in which seemingly "normal" people went on murderous rampages.
+Kouf, who nowadays is happy to admit his involvement with the film, sold the script and visited the set a number of times and saw the changes that were being made.
+He washed his hands of the whole thing and opted to be credited as Bob Hunt.
+Sholder adored the script and what we got was his finest hour.
+Shot in 45 days, we're gifted with a slick, rip roaring, truly original sci-fi thriller called The Hidden (1987).

 The film opens with grainy black-and-white security camera footage.
 Neon green slime-colored credits roll as we see nothing out of the ordinary in a Wells Fargo bank.
 A tall man, Jack DeVries (Chris Mulkey, First Blood, Mysterious Skin) steps into frame and merely stands in the lobby.
 In a clever touch, a security guard even gives him a once over before nodding and moving on.
 Jack produces a shotgun as a trio of armed guards carry a couple sacks of money and away we go!
 He grins at the camera and blows it away.